Tchaoser/AI-Search-Engine/README.md

 ```

 You should see a search bar and subsequent results.
+**Note:** If when running your backend you get SSL handshake errors that means you IP address has been rejected by mongoDB.
+            - To fix go into mongoDB and signin, on the databse go to Database & Network option, then the IP access option.
+            - Then add your IP to the IP access list, then try redoing your steps above

 2. Refresh the frontend page (`http://localhost:5173/`).
 Mock search results should now appear, confirming the integration works.